Dangerous driving and Article 5 of the Road Traffic Act (WVW)

 • A disqualification from driving (temporary loss of your driving license).

-• Note on your criminal record (judicial documentation).
+• An entry on your criminal record (judicial documentation).

-The chance of a driving ban is often the main reason to get legal assistance from a lawyer.
+The risk of a driving ban is often the main reason to seek legal assistance from a lawyer.

 Why hire a lawyer for dangerous driving?

 Are you suspected of dangerous driving?
-Then it is wise to engage a lawyer in a timely manner.
+Then it is advisable to engage a lawyer promptly.
 A specialized lawyer can:

 • Assess whether prosecution is justified.